 - Increasing blood pressure.

-- Increasing the hormone cortisol, commonly referred to as a stress hormone.
+- Increasing the cortisol, a hormone connected to the stress response.

 - Interrupting sleep health.

-- Increasing blood glucose, likely via the increase in the “stress” hormone cortisol.
+- Increasing blood glucose, likely via the increase in cortisol.

 - Irritation of the gut lining, often causing irritable bowel type symptoms.